HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 {{ figure_markup(
   image="6_invalid_last_modified_and_expires_and_date.png",
   caption="Invalid date formats in response headers.", description="Bar chart showing the distribution of invalid date.
 0.1% of desktop responses have an invalid date in `Date`, 0.5% in `Last-Modified` and 2.5% in `Expires`.
-The stats for mobile are very similar with 0.1% of responses have an invalid date in `Date`, 0.7% in `Last-Modified` and 2.9% in `Expires`., chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=827586570&format=interactive", sheets_gid="2031111056", sql_file="invalid_last_modified_and_expires_and_date.sql"
+The stats for mobile are very similar with 0.1% of responses have an invalid date in `Date`, 0.7% in `Last-Modified` and 2.9% in `Expires`.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=827586570&format=interactive", sheets_gid="2031111056", sql_file="invalid_last_modified_and_expires_and_date.sql"